cuhksam/emnlp2019.github.io/_pages/program/workshops.md

 {% include toc icon="gears" %}

 EMNLP-IJCNLP 2019 will host one co-located conference and 17 workshops, taking place on November 3&ndash;4.
+Workshops are full-day, unless indicated otherwise.
 Locations will be added later.

 For more details on these events, please refer to their websites.